 \paragraph*{Regular Subfractals} Generalizing the fractals of Mandelbrot~\cite{Mandelbrot1977Fractals}, Hutchinson introduced self-similar sets in~\cite{Hutchinson1981Fractals} and gave a comprehensive account of their theory.
-In op.\ cit., Hutchinson defines a self-similar set to be the invariant set of an \emph{iterated function system}.
-In our terminology, an iterated function system is equivalent to a contraction operator interpretation of a finite set $A$ of actions, and the invariant set is the total set of points obtained from streams from $A$.
-The fractals constructed from a LTS paired with a contraction operator interpretation generalize Hutchinson's self-similar sets to nonempty compact sets of points obtained from certain subsets of the streams, namely the subsets emitted by the LTS.
+In op.\ cit., Hutchinson defines a self-similar set to be the invariant set of an \emph{iterated function system} (or \emph{IFS}).
+In our terminology, an iterated function system is equivalent to a contraction operator interpretation of a finite set $A$ of actions, and the invariant set is the total set of points obtained from all streams from $A$.
+The fractals constructed from an LTS paired with a contraction operator interpretation generalize Hutchinson's self-similar sets to non-empty compact sets of points obtained from certain subsets of the streams, namely the subsets emitted by single states in the LTS.